alexbuzzbee/Open-Runtime/Specifications/Open Runtime Bytecode.md

 Function name[FE]Code start offset[FE]Code end offset[FF]

 * The Function name is a name used to reference and execute the function.
 It is a string.
-* The Code start offset is an offset from the end of the function list at which function execution begins.
+* The Code start offset is a 64-bit offset from the end of the function list at which function execution begins.
-* The Code end offset is an offset from the end of the function list at which function execution terminates.
+* The Code end offset is a 64-bit offset from the end of the function list at which function execution terminates.

 After the list of functions is the bytecode itself, one function after the other.